 Households with off-street parking will be eligible for 25 free passes a year.

-It will be possible for eligible households to buy additional visitor (day) permits for $18 each.
+It will be possible for households in Newtown and Berhampore to buy additional visitor (day) permits for $18 each.

-Passes will have to be activated online (or through a service centre) to a specific vehicle licence plate number before the day they are going to be used.
+Passes will have to be activated online (or through a service centre) to a specific vehicle licence plate number in advance or on the day they are going to be used.
 There will be no windscreen stickers or paper permits.

-Tradespeople working in the area and needing to stay longer than two hours can use a visitor day pass activated by the resident they are working for or buy a trade parking coupon.
+Tradespeople working in the area and needing to stay longer than three hours can use a visitor day pass activated by the resident they are working for or buy a trade parking coupon.

 Households and businesses whose main address is within one of the zones are eligible to apply for a resident permit for that zone only.

-If approved, this will allow permit holders to park a designated vehicle in the P120 resident permit exempt parking in their zone for longer than two hours.
+If approved, this will allow permit holders to park a designated vehicle in the P180 resident permit exempt parking in their zone for longer than three hours.
 People who live in Council-owned flats in the parking scheme zones are eligible to apply for resident permits and visitor day passes.

 The new scheme prioritises the allocation of permits to people and households who need them most including temporary and permanent mobility permit holders.